csp-inc/fluvius-frontend/README.md

 To save code to GitHub, can run the usual Git commands in local terminal.

 ## Azure Extension in VS Code
-- Make sure you you install the app service and the storage!
+- Make sure you install the Azure Tools extension in VSCode!
 Otherwise the app will not run.
+- If you are deploying from a Linux OS, ensure that you have the `libsecret-1-0` package installed in order for AZCopy to work properly underneath the hood.